Within Teamwork, you can create tasks in your projects via email.

 • #onlyfollowcomments

-Reply to an email notification with #unfollow in the body and you will be removed as a follower from that item.
+Reply to an email notification with #unfollow in the body to be removed as a follower from that item.

 Image Placeholder

-You can add #end after your email content so your signature is not included.
-Make sure this is on a separate line from your content).
+Add #end after your email content to exclude your email signature.
+This must be on a separate line from your content.

-• Even without #end, if your signature has images, Teamwork will remove the images once our system can see that they are used repeatedly.
+• Even without #end, if your signature has images, Teamwork.com removes the images once our system can see that they are used repeatedly.